prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Using Cloud Code.md

 ![](img/CreateCloud/9.png)

-*3.* To send this JSON request to the GameSparks platform, click *Play*:
+*3.* To send this JSON request to the GameSparks platform, click *Play*.
+In this example for *Player Six*:

 ![](img/CreateCloud/10.png)